Relevance-guided Supervision for OpenQA with ColBERT

-To assess \sysqa, we report on experiments with Natural Questions \citep{kwiatkowski-etal-2019-natural} and TriviaQA \citep{joshi-etal-2017-triviaqa}.
-We adopt the OpenQA formulation in which the passage is not given directly as gold evidence, but rather must be retrieved.
-On both datasets, \sysqa\ achieves state-of-the-art retrieval and end-to-end OpenQA results.
+To assess \sysqa, we report on experiments with Natural Questions \citep{kwiatkowski-etal-2019-natural}, SQuAD \citep{rajpurkar-etal-2016-squad}, and TriviaQA \citep{joshi-etal-2017-triviaqa}.
+We adopt the OpenQA formulation in which the passage is not given directly as gold evidence, but rather must be retrieved, including during training.
+Further, we focus on the standard \textit{extractive} OpenQA setup, where the reader model extracts the answer string from one of the retrieved passages.
+On all three datasets, \sysqa\ achieves state-of-the-art retrieval and extractive OpenQA results.

-Our first set of experiments (\secref{sec:eval-retriever}) focuses on the retriever.
-We propose starting from a pretrained \sys\ model and consider two key questions.
-First, what is the best way to supervise the model for OpenQA?
-In this setting, we cannot assume that we always have gold-labeled passages, but we are always given the gold answer text.
-We show that these texts support a form of weak supervision that \sysqa\ can leverage effectively.
-Second, what is the best way to use \sys\ for retrieving high-quality evidence for OpenQA?
-We find that even zero-shot \sys\ is competitive with existing learned retrieval models.
-Moreover, fine-tuning for one or two rounds using \sys{} itself as a supervision source (\sysqa$_{i}$ and \sysqa$_{i+1}$ in Figure~\ref{fig:pipeline}(b)) leads to large improvements over the best existing OpenQA retrievers and over fine-tuning \sys{} with alternative strategies.

-We then carry these insights about the retriever forward to evaluate \sysqa\ on the full OpenQA task (\secref{sec:eval-reader}).
-Here, owing to its highly-accurate retrieval, \sysqa\ emerges as the best model.
-Overall, these findings indicate that, by relying on more expressive computations for estimating relevance \textit{and} for creating training data, \sysqa\ is able to considerably outperform the quality of existing OpenQA models that rely on a single-vector similarity computations.